gushogg-blake/svelte-view-engine/readme.md

 };
 ```

-Then run `$ npx svelte-view-engine build prod`.
+Then run `$ npx svelte-view-engine build --env prod [--build-dir /tmp/svelte-pages]`.

-This will create a directory called `prod` under `dir` (if it doesn't exist already), and output prod page files to it.
+The optional `--build-dir` argument overrides the `buildDir` option, which allows you to keep the prod build separate instead of overwriting the dev build.
+How you then deploy the prod files to production is up to you, e.g. `$ scp -r /tmp/svelte-pages example.com:app/artifacts/pages`, baking them into a Docker image, etc.

 Options
 =======